Quarterly Performance Review Guide & Template (July 2026)

 What’s the purpose of a quarterly performance review?

-Also known as “performance snapshots,” since they tend to highlight short-term goals, quarterly reviews let managers address performance issues quickly.
+Also known as “performance snapshots,” since they tend to focus on short-term goals, quarterly reviews let managers tackle performance issues quickly.
 Well, more quickly than an annual review.

-They make space for both the employee and manager to collaborate on a plan that helps the employee grow, providing space to check in on a regular basis, and ensuring that performance is trending upwards.
-Quarterly reviews are opportunities to reward good behaviors and practices and address challenges.
+They make space for both the employee and manager to collaborate on a plan that helps the employee grow, providing space to check in on a regular basis, and keeping performance trending upwards.
+Quarterly reviews are opportunities to reward good behaviors and practices and tackle challenges.

-This not only allows employees to feel part of the team, and to take ownership of their role, it’s a chance for you, as a manager, to be a supportive force in their growth.
+This allows employees to feel part of the team and take ownership of their role, while also giving you, as a manager, a chance to be a supportive force in their growth.

 What role does an employee play in a quarterly performance review?